On this track we will examine the characteristics of

 jackass might even be cheating on me.
 If he leaves me for her, I don't think I

 could go on living."
-As you can see, Penelope's schema disorders created
+As you can see, Penelope's schema disorder created

 a marriage that was a one-way street and threatened her own well-being.